Planting tips

 Plant Preparation

 • Keep the roots moist until planting by storing them in moist soil.
-You can also soak them in water for 1-2 hours prior to planting (but never longer than 6 hours).

 • Remove any damaged roots with sharp pruners.